 Are there any other costs?
 Is there anything I need to bring?

 Students should have access to a keyboard or piano for practice between classes plus material, usually one or two printed books (approx. cost £10 each).
-To see the repertoire and any required music books you will need to bring to this course please refer to our list as follows: City lit piano repertoire books [external website] A notebook and pencil is also useful.
-Students should have access to a keyboard or piano for practice between classes plus material, usually one or two printed books (approx. cost £10 each).
-A notebook and pencil are also useful.
+To see the repertoire and any required music books you will need to bring to this course please refer to our list as follows: City lit piano repertoire books.

 When I've finished, what course can I do next?

-Depending on your experience, after completing Piano/keyboards 3C, you can continue with Piano/keyboards 4, which will offer increased emphasis on playing in front of others whilst consolidating your new grade 3 standard skills, or you may wish to move directly to a Level 3 piano workshop.
-For workshop classes you need to be able to prepare your grade 3 standard pieces independently, in advance.
+Depending on your experience, after completing Piano/keyboards 4C, you can continue with Piano/keyboards 5/intermediate, which will offer increased emphasis on playing in front of others whilst consolidating your new grade 4 standard skills, or you may wish to move directly to a Level 4 piano workshop.
+For workshop classes you need to be able to prepare your grade 4 standard pieces independently, in advance.
 Your tutor will advise you further.
-You may also like to support your piano playing with one of our musicianship courses to boost your music-reading and listening skills.
-For more details please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.
+City Lit offers a wide range of piano classes from beginner to advanced levels.
+If you are new to City Lit piano classes, please take a moment to read our Piano Department page, which lists our full sequence of piano classes.

 Early signs of musical activity indicated David’s future path, and after taking grades on both piano and viola, he obtained a first-class honours degree in music at Leeds University, studying both instruments.
 He subsequently completed a postgraduate jazz course at the Guildhall School of Music and Drama, studying piano with Simon Purcell, where he obtained an LGSM.
 He obtained an MMus in composition with Merit at Trinity Laban Conservatoire, with support from the Trinity College London scholarship, studying with Deirdre Gribbin, Gwyn Pritchard and Paul Newland.
 David is passionate about teaching, and teaches adult piano students at City Lit, as well as piano to individuals in his private practice and to young learners for Richmond Music Trust.
 He also performs from time to time as a jazz and classical pianist and undertakes practical music examining work for ABRSM jazz and classical syllabuses both in the UK and abroad.
 David also enjoys playing chamber music on viola.